vmware-archive/node-examples/book-service/README.md

 C:\node-examples\book-service>curl -X PUT  "http://localhost:8080/book/put?isbn=0525565329"  -H "Content-Type: application/json"  -d "{\"FullTitle\": \"The Shining\", \"ISBN\": \"0525565329\", \"MSRP\": \"9.99\", \"Publisher\": \"Anchor\", \"Authors\": \"Stephen King\"}"
 ```

+With a successful add of a book,
-The curl command responds with a confirmation: `{"initialized":true}`.
+the curl command responds with a confirmation: `{"initialized":true}`.

 ### Look Up a Book

 To look up a book in the data service, use a curl command similar to the one
 used when running with a local cluster, specifying the ISBN as a key.
-Use the app route assigned in the `cf push` step, above.
+Use the captured app route.

 ```
 $ curl -k -X GET \